 October 21-25, Shippensburg University celebrated International Education Week.
-In honor of this week-long event, Ship celebrates and recognizes students from various countries who come to Ship to study, as well as studies who embark on educational travel abroad opportunities.
+In honor of this week-long event, Ship celebrates and recognizes students from various countries who come to Ship to study, as well as students who embark on educational travel abroad opportunities.

 Get to know a few of Ship’s international students: